SalomePlatform/adao/doc/en/ref_algorithm_ObserverTest.rst

 .. include:: snippets/Header2Algo01.rst

 This algorithm allows to verify an external function, given by the user, used as an *observer*.
-This external function can be applied to every of the variables that can be potentially observed.
-It is activated only on those who are explicitly associated with the *observer* in the interface.
+This external function can be applied to each of the variables that can be potentially observed.
+It is activated only on those who are explicitly associated with the *observer* in its declaration.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst